 You may need to stop the processor and scrape the sides a few times before you're done.
 Sometimes my pesto ingredients seem a bit stickier than others.

-After blending, you can use your finished pesto in recipes or store it according to my directions in the next section.
-That wasn't too hard, was it?
+After blending, you can use your finished pesto in recipes or store it for later use.
+Easy!

-I like to take my leftover pesto and freeze it in an ice cube tray.
+IMO the best way to store pesto is to freeze it in an ice cube tray.
 A regular-sized tray for ice cubes (with 2-tablespoon compartments) works perfectly.
-Each cube is equivalent to one serving.
+Each cube of leftover pesto is equivalent to one serving.

 After the pesto cubes are frozen, I use a vacuum sealer for packaging the cubes.
 Then I simply pop them back in the freezer until I am ready to use them.
 The vacuum sealing step helps to prevent my pesto from getting freezer burned.